 2.2 Model structure

-The analysis uses a state transition approach, based on the structure of a previously published health economic model developed to assess the cost-effectiveness of DPIs for CF patients with chronic Pseudomonas aeruginosa [9;10].
-The model was populated using analyses of individual patient data (IPD) from the UK CF Registry [11], literature and expert opinion.
+The analysis uses a state transition approach, based on the structure of a previously published health economic model developed to assess the cost-effectiveness of DPIs for CF patients with chronic Pseudomonas aeruginosa [10;11].
+The model was populated using analyses of individual patient data (IPD) from the UK CF Registry [12], literature and expert opinion.
 The model estimates Forced Expiratory Volume in 1 Second (FEV1) percent predicted trajectories over three strata of lung function: (1) FEV1 ≥70%; (2) FEV1 40-69%, and; (3) FEV1 <40% (Figure 1).
 Additional health states are included to represent post-lung transplantation and dead.
-During annual each cycle, patients may remain in their current FEV1 state, transit to an improved or worsened FEV1 state or die.
+During each annual cycle, patients may remain in their current FEV1 state, transit to an improved or worsened FEV1 state or die.
 A small proportion of patients with FEV1<40% may undergo lung transplantation and do not subsequently receive further nebulised/DPI treatment.
 HRQoL is modelled according to FEV1 stratum and transplant history, with disutilities applied according to the proportion of time spent receiving i.v. antibiotics to manage CF exacerbations.
 A half-cycle correction is applied to account for the timing of events.
 Total QALYs are calculated as the total sojourn time in each health state weighted by state-specific utility scores, less any QALY losses resulting from exacerbations.
 The model conservatively assumes that there is no survival difference between the intervention and comparator groups.
 Costs include UK CF tariff treatment costs, high-cost drug acquisition, costs of i.v. days spent in hospital and associated i.v. antibiotic acquisition, transplantation costs and costs associated with the adherence intervention.
-All other costs are assumed to be captured in the CF banding tariff [12].
+All other costs are assumed to be captured in the CF banding tariff [13].

 The model employs the following assumptions: